TTrishla/Case-Analysis/README.md

 They should see if the companies that make those products could offer better whole-sale rates if we purchase larger quantities.
 With more quantity of the products, we can sell more to our target demographics.

 ### Recommendation 2
-TPOC peducts items such as tomatoes, potatoes, onions, and carrots.

 To boost monthly revenue for TPOC products, it’s advisable for the marketing team to plan several innovative campaigns throughout the year in March, August, October, and December.
 These campaigns should offer TPOC products as enticing combos at competitive prices.